timeplus-io/docs/docs/k8s-helm.md

 export RELEASE=timeplus
 helm -n $NS install -f values.yaml $RELEASE timeplus/timeplus-enterprise
 ```

+You can run `kubectl -n $NS get jobs` to check whether `timeplus-provision` is completed or not.
+Once this job is completed, you can start use Timeplus Enterprise.

 It will take 1 or 2 minutes to start the whole stack, run following `kubectl get pods -n $NS` to check the stack status, for example: